+Let’s take a slightly more practical view of those questions by asking, “which nodes from the reputation database represent a potentially real threat?”

+[[Authors: I don’t know why this view is more “deterministic”.
+Are you saying “Does the reputation database provide solid evidence regarding the relative risk of each node for purposes of prioritization?”
+And why introduce “threat” here?

+AR: Changed ‘deterministic’ to ‘practical’; Introducing ‘threat’ to start shifting the exercise into the security realm and going beyond just looking at basic data statistics.
+Since it’s a security book, a ‘threat’ is a good question to ask about, esp with this data.

-We’ll take a slightly more deterministic view of those questions by asking, “which nodes from the reputation database represent a real threat?”
-There is a reason AlienVault included both Risk and Reliability fields, and we should be able to use these attributes to classify nodes into two categories: 1) the nodes we really care about, and 2) everything else.
-The definition of “really care about” can be somewhat subjective, but it is unrealistic to believe we can alert on all detected activity by one of these 258,626 nodes.
-Some form of prioritization triage must occur and it is a far better approach to base the outcome on statistical analysis versus a “gut call” or solely on “expert opinion” alone.A good first step to answering the “which nodes do we really care about?” question is to cross-classify the nodes using the Risk and Reliability factors.
-This is more commonly referred to as a contingency table, which is a tabular view of the multivariate frequency distribution of specific variables.
-If that sounds a bit confusing, it will make much more sense when you review the output below.
-After building a contingency table, we can take both a numeric and graphical look at the results to see where the AlienVault nodes cluster.
+There is a reason AlienVault included both Risk and Reliability fields, and you should be able to use these attributes to classify nodes into two categories: 1) the nodes you really care about and 2) everything else.
+The definition of “really care about” can be somewhat subjective, but it is unrealistic to believe you would want to generate an alert on all detected activity by one of these 258,626 nodes.
+Some form of prioritization triage and prioritization must occur and it is a far better approach to base the triage and prioritization on statistical analysis of data and evidence rather than a “gut call” or solely on “expert opinion” alone.

+It’s possible to see which nodes should garner our attention by comparing the Risk and Reliability factors.
+To do this, we use a contingency table, which is a tabular view of the multivariate frequency distribution of specific variables.
+In other words, a contingency table helps show relationships between two variables.
+After building a contingency table, you can take both a numeric and graphical look at the results to see where the AlienVault nodes “cluster”.

+The output from the R code in Listing 3-19 is Figure 3-8 which shows the output of the contingency table as a level plot and uses size and color to show quantity, whereas the Python code in Figure 3-9 is used to generate a standard heat map that relies on color alone to show quantity.
+(A heat map is a graphical representation of data where the individual values contained in a matrix are represented as colors. http://en.wikipedia.org/wiki/Heat_map) With both factors combined, it is very apparent that the values in this data set bias are concentrated around [2, 2], which might be a sign of bias.

+[[Authors: Edits above okay?
+Kezia]]

+AU: Please add a more specific intro to this code.
+(It may be implied, but I think it could be stated more directly.)

+Also, I’ve moved the figures to below so that they follow their references (SOP). –John

+AR: tweaked the wording; move paragraph up before code & plots

-R Code for Risk/Reliability Contingeny Table Generation
+R Code for Risk/Reliability Contingency Table Generation

+Listing 3-19

+# require object: av (3-4)

+# See corresponding output in Figure 3-8

 # compute contingency table for Risk/Reliability factors which

 # produces a matrix of counts of rows that have attributes at